Auditor: job description

 Auditors sometimes travel to meet clients and visit factory or warehouse locations in order to make stock and equipment checks.

 Salaries can vary between organisations and sectors.
-Auditors working in London can expect a generally larger pay packet than those in other areas.
-On the whole new starters can expect to earn something in the region of £20,000–£23,000.
+Auditors working in London can expect a higher rate of pay than those in other areas.

 Auditors can be either internal or external.